Winstein--6b

 "For even if there are so-called gods, whether in heaven or on earth (as in-

-deed there are many 'gods' and many 'lords'), yet for us there is but one God,
+many 'lords'), yet for us there is but one God,

-the Father, from whom all things came and for whom we live; and there is but one
+the Father, from whom all things came and for whom we live; and there is

 Lord, Jesus Christ, through whom all things came and through whom we live."